 What's the point of an education section if you can't list degrees?
 Don't worry!
 Your education section can still contribute to your resume.
 Here's how to do it:

 - List your highest level of education, whether it's your high school diploma or even an unfinished college degree.
+List your degrees on your resume starting with the highest and most recent and working backward.
+You can leave high school or an associate degree off of your resume if you've attained a bachelor's or higher.

 - Supplement your education section with relevant coursework.
 If you didn't finish your college degree but still took courses relevant to your professional skills, describe them in your education section using brief bullet points.

 - Add certifications, development courses, webinars, and extracurriculars.
-A college degree isn't the only way to fill an education section.
+A college degree isn't the only way to fill a resume's education section.
 If you don't have any alternative education to list, consider researching a relevant certification in your field and pursuing it.
 This will show your expertise and commitment to developing your career.

 How to make your skills and experience shine without a degree